MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-addenctypeattr.md

 Adds the encryption type attribute to the list of possible types for the domain.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax